-Award-winning reporter, editor and producer for the Los Angeles Times, Detroit Free Press, New York Daily News, University of California, Irvine, Christian Science Monitor, ABC News and others, specializing in environment, energy, public health and higher education.
+Award-winning reporter, editor and producer for The Desert Sun/USAToday, ProPublica, Los Angeles Times, Detroit Free Press, New York Daily News, University of California, Irvine, Christian Science Monitor, ABC News and others, specializing in climate change, environment, energy and public health.
 Comprehensive breaking news and investigative skills, and stylish feature writer.
 Web, multimedia, newspaper, television experience.

 - Harvard University | Nieman Fellow

 - Columbia University Graduate School of Journalism | M.S.

 - Yale University | B. A. Theater Studies